For

 The Benefits

-The original signs didn’t allow for real changeability, but the latest scheme offers the client genuine flexibility for a whole new set of signs to be up and running within 48 hours.
+The original signs didn’t allow for real changeability, but the latest scheme offers the client genuine flexibility, through magnets or rotating systems, for a whole new set of signs to be up and running within 48 hours.

 The use of vinyl graphics is not only easy to peel off and fix on, but also side steps the problem of where to store bulky signs that are not in use.
 And it’s the most sustainable response to material use and wastage, too.